nicholasvuono/periodt-app/README.md

 # Periodt Social App

-This is astropublic-viewable source code for the Periodt Social App.
+This is public-viewable source code for the Periodt Social App.

 Although we make this publically available this is proprietary, all rights reserved, copywright covered source code.
 Please review the LICENSE.

 ## Technical Details